Re-examining Key Aspects of the Goebbels Suicide & Filicide

 Misleading?
 Yes, the idea that Goebbels decided to join Hitler in Berlin is entirely inaccurate.

 Months before Hitler began debating about remaining in Berlin, Goebbels had decided to stay.
-Goebbels siblings, Hans, Konrad and Maria (see illustration), were interrogated after the war.
+Goebbels siblings, Hans, Konrad and Maria (see photos, below), were interrogated after the war.
 Each said Joseph and Magda had been determined to remain in Berlin—no matter what.
 During the war Goebbels was in Berlin more often than Hitler.
 He wasn't just the Propaganda Minister of Nazi Germany, Goebbels was Gauleiter of the capital of the Third Reich and the Reich Commissioner for Berlin.
 He didn't need encouragement from Hitler to stay in Berlin until the bitter end.
 While Goering, Bormann, Himmler, Jodl, Keitel, Ribbentrop, Dönitz and Schörner encouraged Hitler to leave Berlin when its defense became untenable, Goebbels was recorded strenuously arguing for Hitler to remain.
 The only other high ranking Nazi to make a similar argument was Albert Speer (according to Speer, anyway).

 But how is Irving's suggestive question chronologically backwards?